-He shows \cite[Corollary 3.5]{RichterGebert} that there is a strong map from $R(12) \rightarrow M$ where $M$ is a uniform rank $2$ oriented matroid, such that the topes of $M$ thought of as a subset of the topes of $R(12)$ cannot be contained in the topes of any pseudohyperplane that extends $R(12)$ by a single element (disproving a conjecture of M. Las Vergnas; see \cite[Corollary 3.5]{RichterGebert}).
+He shows \cite[Corollary 3.5]{RichterGebert} that there is a strong map from $R(12) \rightarrow M$ where $M$ is a uniform rank $2$ oriented matroid, such that the topes (maximal covectors) of $M$ thought of as a subset of the topes of $R(12)$ cannot be contained in the topes of any pseudohyperplane that extends $R(12)$ by a single element (disproving a conjecture of M. Las Vergnas; see \cite[Corollary 3.5]{RichterGebert}).

 Now pick $c_0$ to be any tope of $M$, which is necessarily also a tope of $R(12)$, and pick $r,-r$ to be the two unique minimal galleries from $c_0$ to $-c_0$ passing through topes of $M$, that is, $r, -r$ pass through the $12$ hyperplanes of $M$ or $R(12)$ in exactly reversed orders.
 Hence if there existed a sequence of $\binom{12}{2}=|L_2(R(12))|$ elementary deformations connecting $r$ to $-r$, this would lead to a {\it simple allowable sequence} of permutations of length $12$ in the sense of Goodman and Pollack; see \cite[Chapter 6]{OMbook}.
-Such an allowable sequence would then give rise to the topes of a uniform rank $3$ oriented matroid, containing the the topes of $M$, and coming from a pseudohyperlane that extends $R(12)$ by a single element, contradicting Richter-Gebert's result. \end{remark}
+Such an allowable sequence would then give rise to the topes of a uniform rank $3$ oriented matroid, containing the topes of $M$, and coming from a pseudohyperlane that extends $R(12)$ by a single element, contradicting Richter-Gebert's result. \end{remark}